Publications

 Authors: Carlo Brogna; Luigi Montano; Maria Elisabetta Zanolin; Domenico Rocco Bisaccia; Gianluca Ciammetti; Valentina Viduto; Mark Fabrowski; Abdul Mannan Baig; Joachim Gerlach; Iapicca Gennar; Elio Bignardi; Barbara Brogna; Aquilino Frongillo; Simone Cristoni; Marina Piscopo.

-The authors suggest that early antibiotics may influence disease progression through anti-inflammatory, microbiome-modulating, or indirect antiviral effects, but emphasize that the findings are observational.
-They caution that prospective clinical trials are needed to confirm these results and to balance potential benefits against concerns such as antibiotic resistance and appropriate clinical use.
+The authors suggest that early antibiotics may influence disease progression through anti-inflammatory, microbiome-modulating, or indirect antiviral effects, while also noting that the findings are observational and require prospective validation.

 Sequence similarities in SARS-CoV-2 Spike Protein and Human Muscarinic receptors as the basis of Autoimmunity and Symptomology in Post-Acute Sequelae COVID-19